 Once there, you can see into seven states when there is no pollution haze in the sky.
 If you still feel like you have energy to burn, take the Forney Ridge Trail from the Clingmans Dome parking area to Andrews Bald, a 3.6-mile roundtrip hike.
 Andrews Bald is the highest in the Smokies.
 To access the trailheads, park at the end of Clingmans Dome Road, which can be accessed from Newfound Gap.

 Visitors have been hiking up to Look Rock to see its spectacular views since the 1800s.
-Located just outside the park on Foothills Parkway West, Look Rock is a fantastic place to see for miles and miles.
-The hard-surfaced trail is a 2-mile roundtrip from the picnic area or 1-mile roundtrip from the parking lot at the overlook.
+Located just outside the park on Foothills Parkway West, Look Rock is a fantastic place to see for miles and miles from a natural rock ledge overlook.
+Head across the street to take a trail to Look Rock Observation Tower.
+The hard-surfaced trail is a 2-mile roundtrip from the campground picnic area or 1-mile roundtrip from the parking lot at the overlook.

 Wander back in time and uncover the past along the 4-mile roundtrip Kephart Prong Trail.

 For years before the park was founded, this area was heavily logged.
 Today, it has recovered, but there is much to discover in this wooded area, including remnants of the old logging railway.
 From 1933-42, the Civilian Conservation Corps camped in this area.
 If you look closely, you’ll find the stone hearth and stone drinking fountain the campers used.
 A little more than .5 miles in, you’ll see two concrete tanks, relics from the fish hatchery built in 1936.

 After two miles, four log-bridge crossings and potential salamander sightings along the stream, you will see the shelter where you can turn around and make your way back to the parking area.

 To get to the trailhead, drive 8.8 miles south of Newfound Gap on Hwy.
 441 or 5 miles north of Smokemont.